Grimson (musical family)

 The Grimson family was a family of classical musicians active in London from the early 1870s.

-Samuel Dean Grimson (1841 – 7 April 1922) was a violinist and viola player active in London orchestral and chamber music.
-He played with the Holmes Quartet and was the author of A First Book for the Violin, published in 1881 and (with Cecil Forsyth) Modern Violin Playing (1920).
-He married Maria Mary Anne Bonarius (1848 – 1896) and they lived in Ealing.
+Samuel Dean Grimson (1841 – 7 April 1922) was a violinist and viola player of orchestral and chamber music.
+He played with the Holmes Quartet and was the author of A First Book for the Violin, published in 1881.
+He married Maria Mary Anne Bonarius (1848 – 1896) and (from circa 1890) they lived at 53 Mount Park Road in Ealing.
 A portrait of Grimson with his violin, painted in 1914 by Frank Brooks, is owned by the Royal Society of Musicians of Great Britain.

 All seven of his surviving children (an eighth, Dean, died as an infant) were musicians who were trained by their father and then went on to study at the Royal College of Music.
 On January 21, 1896 at the Queen's (small) Hall, Grimson and his seven children performed Mendelssohn's Octet as a family.
 The concert became an annual event for several years, with the family performing Gade's Octet in 1897 and Svendsen's Octet in 1898.